Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/README.md

 ### Running the tests locally 💻

-1. Make sure you are in the correct directory - the one containing the `playwright.config.ts` file.:
+1. Make sure you are in the correct directory - the one containing the `playwright.config.ts` file:

    ```bash
    cd testing/jupyterlab
    ```

-2. Install the Python dependencies:
+2. Install Node.js and the needed Python dependencies:

    ```bash
    # if using conda